 This form of marketing can be extremely powerful if done well.
 In fact, 20 to 50 percent of all purchasing decisions are made from word-of-mouth marketing.
 Just think about your own personal purchasing history.
 Aren’t you more likely to buy something when someone you trust recommends it highly?
 Twitter also conducted a powerful study that found that 40 percent of Twitter users make purchase decisions as a direct result from a Tweet from an influencer.

 To sum things up, social media influencers can help you…

 - Bring in more sales and new leads and conversions

 What marketer does not want to do all of those things?
 Now that you’re keenly aware of how powerful social media influencers are, you might be wondering: Who are the social media influencers in your industry?
+How can I go about identifying social media influencers?
 Well, I’m here to help you find them!

 How to Find Social Media Influencers in Your Industry